theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 ##Aggregation

-Aggregation allows us to combine results by grouping records based on value and calculating combined values in groups.
+Aggregation allows us to combine results by grouping records based on value and to calculate combined values in groups.

 Let’s go to the surveys table and find out how many individuals there are.
 Using the wildcard simply counts the number of records (rows)

     SELECT COUNT(*)
     FROM surveys;

-We can also find out how much all of those individuals weigh.
+We can also find out how much all of those individuals weigh by using the function `SUM`.

     SELECT COUNT(*), SUM(weight)
     FROM surveys;

-***Do you think you could output this value in kilograms, rounded to 3 decimal places?***
+Do you think you could output this value in kilograms, rounded to 3 decimal places?

     SELECT ROUND(SUM(weight)/1000.0, 3)
     FROM surveys;

-There are many other aggregate functions included in SQL including MAX, MIN, and AVG.
+There are many other aggregate functions included in SQL including `MAX`, `MIN`, and `AVG`.

 ***Exercise 5: From the surveys table, can we use one query to output the total weight, average weight, and the min and max weights?***

 Now, let's see how many individuals were counted in each species.
-We do this using a GROUP BY clause
+We do this using a `GROUP BY` clause.

     SELECT species_id, COUNT(*)
     FROM surveys
     GROUP BY species_id;

-GROUP BY tells SQL what field or fields we want to use to aggregate the data.
-If we want to group by multiple fields, we give GROUP BY a comma separated list.
+`GROUP BY` tells SQL what field or fields we want to use to aggregate the data.
+If we want to group by multiple fields, we give `GROUP BY` a comma separated list.

 ***EXERCISE 6: Write queries that return: 1.
 How many individuals were counted in each year.
 2. Average weight of each species in each year***